tesla3327/michaelnthiessen/src/pages/difference-between-computed-property-and-watcher/index.md

 Because computed props are **reactive**, whenever `firstName` or `lastName` are changed, `fullName` will be recomputed and will always be up to date.

-Already we can see here an advantage of computed props over watchers (at least in this case).
+Already we can see an advantage of computed props over watchers.

 Composing this data together *can* be done with watchers, but it's much cleaner and **more declarative** using computed props:
 ```js
 export default {
   name: 'FullName',